Elizzy29/simple_shell/README.md

-This project was done my Elizzy29
+This project was done by Elizzy29